-- Identify areas that lack adequate drainage and inform the Public Works Department. - Educate neighbors on how to report storm drainage problems in high water situations. - Encourage residents to keep storm drains free of debris and pollution. - Where appropriate, encourage residents to direct roof water into an on-site drainage system rather than directing water to the storm sewer.
+- 1. Identify areas that lack adequate drainage and inform the Public Works Department. - Educate neighbors on how to report storm drainage problems in high water situations. - Encourage residents to keep storm drains free of debris and pollution. - Encourage residents to direct roof water into an on-site drainage system rather than directing water to the storm sewer.